Workflows

 Software development lifecycle

 Propose → spec → plan → implement → review → reflect.
-Each phase is a state.
-Each phase transition requires its artifact.
+Each phase is a state; each transition requires its artifact.
 Reviewers cannot be skipped.
-Anvil enforces this for every track Foundry runs internally and for every engineering team Foundry deploys it for.

 Agent quality measurement

 Discover → design quality criteria → measure → analyze → hypothesize → experiment → decide.
-The measurement loop that Temper runs is an Anvil workflow.
-Quality criteria, grading policies, and experiment approvals are all declared states with required artifacts and explicit transitions.
+The measurement loop Temper runs is an Anvil workflow.

 Customer business operations

-When Foundry embeds with a customer, it encodes their specific workflows into Anvil definitions — financial review processes, care coordination steps, estimation approval chains.
+When Foundry embeds with a customer, it encodes their specific workflows into Anvil definitions.
 The customer doesn't interact with Anvil directly; they see the tool Foundry built on top of it.

 Cross-workflow composability

 Workflows reference each other.
 A spec-review track can spawn a sub-track for scope negotiation.
-A measurement campaign can trigger an experiment track.
 Anvil's graph model supports parent-child composition without coupling workflow definitions.

 Customers see Forge.